 During the outbreak, Minnesota took a risk-based approach to identifying hospitals who could provide higher levels of care.
 During the outbreak, Minnesota had four hospitals (Mayo-St. Marys, Children's, Unity, UMMC-West Bank) that were willing to handle an Ebola patient.
-Currently, Children's is serving as a state Assessment Hospital, Mayo-St. Marys is a state Ebola Treatment Center, and UMMC-West Bank is the Regional Ebola Treatment Center for HHS Region V (MN, WI, IL, IN, MI, OH, City of Chicago).
+Currently, Mayo-St. Marys is a state Ebola Treatment Center, and UMMC-West Bank is the Regional Ebola Treatment Center for HHS Region V (MN, WI, IL, IN, MI, OH, City of Chicago).